Day 1 – Ancient Valencia

 Day 2 – Futuristic Valencia, Spain

 The new City of Arts and Sciences is one of the most popular things to do in Valencia.
-Spend day 2 of your trip exploring the park and new city by bike.ย
+Because of that, spend day 2 of your trip exploring the beautiful park and new city by bike.

-Start your day by hiring a bike and cycling through the incredible 7 km long park, which winds around the city, admiring its many orange trees, palm trees, and water features.
-This used to be the River Turia, but as it was so prone to flooding, the river was redirected, and the area was turned into a green space for the people of Valencia.
+Start your day by hiring a bike and cycling through the incredible 7-km-long park, which winds around the city.
+Here you can admire its many orange trees, palm trees, and different water features.
+This used to be the River Turia, but as it was so prone to flooding, the river was redirected.
+Now the area is a green space for the people of Valencia.

-Tip: Make sure to cross over the Pont de las Flores when arriving into the park from the city center, a beautiful bridge made up entirely of pink flowers.
+Tip: Make sure to cross over the Puente de las Flores when arriving into the park from the city center, a beautiful bridge made up entirely of pink flowers.

 7. The City of Arts and Sciences – Unique thing to do in Valencia